feranmiba/feranmiba/README.md

-- 👋 Hi, I’m @feranmiba
+- 👋 Hi, I’m Amiola Demilade
 - 👀 I’m interested in ...web2 and web3 development
 - 🌱 I’m currently learning ...
-Mobile app development using react nativr
+Mobile app development using react native and flutter
-- 💞️ I’m looking to collaborate on ...Fullstack project
+- 💞️ I’m looking to collaborate on ...Fullstack project and mobile development
 - 📫 How to reach me ...on amiolademilade@gmail.com